 The recommended plaster for Newton 803 Newtonite and 805 Newlath is Tarmac Whitewall One Coat.
 Please note that we do not recommend that this product is used in one single coat to Newton Mesh membranes.
-The application of the plaster should be in two coats: a 6 mm scratch coat, and a 6 mm second or float coat.
-If a finish coat is required this should be of 3 mm.
+The application of the plaster should be in two coats: a 6mm scratch coat, and a 6mm second or float coat.
+If a smooth finish is required, a 3mm coat of Tarmac High Impact Finishing Plaster can be used.
 Tarmac Whitewall should be applied in accordance with good plastering practice, as described in BS 8481:2006 and BS EN 13914-2:2005.
 Always allow 24 hours drying time between coats of plaster.
-For a high impact resistant finish, use Whitewall High Impact Backing Plaster.
+For a high impact resistant finish, use Whitewall High Impact Backing Plaster with Tarmac High Impact Finishing Plaster.